Xeverous/the_website/website/pages/cpp/tutorials/beginner/02_basics/08_operators.rst

 Many operations with floating-point types are affected by `floating-point environment <https://en.cppreference.com/w/cpp/numeric/fenv>`_.
 This is usually a set of CPU settings that affect current thread.
 Compiler options can also change the environment.
 This information shouldn't bother you now though, knowledge what happens in typical bad situations (listed above) is much more important.

+.. admonition:: note
+    :class: note

+    In any comparison, if at least one of operands is NaN, the result is always :cch:`false`.

 Underflow
 =========